Last modified: March 1, 2021, 4:35 p.m.

 A common and resident species throughout Belgium but the established populations are regularly supplemented with migrating specimens.

 The larvae live in a loose web on the underside of the leaves of Brassica or other species of Cruciferae.
 Pupation takes place in an open, net-like cocoon on the foodplant or amongst detritus on the ground.
 The pupa hibernates and the imagines come to light.

-The adults have been observed in Belgium from early April till the end November.
+The adults have been observed in Belgium from early April till the late December.
 There are two or three generations per year that can hardly be distinguished from each other.